RMDFIR/digital-forensics-portfolio/README.md

 # RMDFIR's Digital Forensics & Security Portfolio

 ## About Me
-I am a cybersecurity professional with a Master’s degree in Cybersecurity, Security+ certification, and ongoing training in Python automation.
-My long-term goal is to transition into digital forensics and investigative security roles.
+Welcome to my journey.
+I am a cybersecurity professional with a master’s degree in Cybersecurity and Security+ certification.
+My focus is digital forensics and investigative security.
+This portfolio highlights hands on labs, structured investigations, and automation projects as I build practical experiences in DFIR and security analysis.
+Thanks for stopping by!

 This portfolio documents hands-on labs, forensic investigations, and structured security analysis projects.